Iron Curtain: Land border to Finland and Norway

 The Soviet Union built a fence along the entire border towards Norway and Finland.
 It is located one or a few kilometres from the border, and has automatic alarms detecting if someone climbs over it.

-Historian Juha Pohjonen stated in a 2005 study that people who escaped the USSR to Finland were sent back, based on a policy that was implemented unilaterally by Uhro Kekkonen when he took office in 1956.
+Historian Juha Pohjonen stated in a 2005 study that people who escaped the USSR to Finland were sent back, based on a policy that was implemented unilaterally by Urho Kekkonen when he took office in 1956.